 What you will learn from this article:

 There are so many moving parts related to Active Directory (AD).
 So, it is important to know how to monitor, report, fix and diagnose issues related to the different supporting technologies.
 Identifying bottlenecks and resolving them before they cause much harm improves productivity, ensures efficient usage of resources, maintains consistency in data and service, and ultimately reduces the number of help desk tickets.
-In this article, we will take a look at the key aspects that run an AD environment, and the steps you can perform to ensure that everything is working as it should be.
+In this Active Directory maintenance checklist, we will take a look at the key aspects that run an AD environment, and the steps you can perform to ensure that everything is working as it should be.

 Some of the key aspects that help support and maintain AD include the following: